QualiSystemsLab/Jira-Integration/README.md

   - When adding a Jira Error Handler Service to your blueprint, update the password and URL to match any Jira account

 ## Functions provided

-### Jira Action Service
-- jira_add_comment_to_issue
-    - COMMENT - text of the comment
-    - (issue id will be taken from the sandbox name, e.g. DUT 1 debug sandbox - issue 10001)
-- jira_close_issue - executes the transition to Done on the Jira issue
-    - COMMENT - a comment to describe the resolution of the ticket
-    - (issue id will be taken from the sandbox name, e.g. DUT 1 debug sandbox - issue 10001)

 ### Jira Error Handler Service
 - jira_error_handler - (run by Error Handler Sandbox Teardown) check all sandbox resources for a pattern such as 'Error' in the live status, as set by health_check; for each resource with a problem, create a Jira issue and quarantine the resource by moving it to the domain specified in Support Domain